Winterz-Heart/reddit-news-app/README.md

 # Reddit News App
-A Website that shows the top new posts from r/news and r/worldnews
+A Website that shows the top posts of the past week from r/news and r/worldnews

 ## Intro
-This repository contains my attempt at making a website that shows the latest news post from r/news and r/worldnews from Reddit.
+This repository contains my attempt at making a website that shows the posts of the past week from r/news and r/worldnews from Reddit.
 This will include the entire process from start to finish, with my planning process and planning the basic layout of the website, the commits that I make along the way as well as the reasoning behind any major changes that I make.

 ## Planning